clement-moulin-frier/pyvrep_epuck/README.md

 # Practical sessions on mobile robot behavior programming

+**WARNING: This repository is no longer maintained.
+A new version of these practical sessions is now available, using a novel simulator called [The Vivarium](https://github.com/flowersteam/vivarium).**

 This page describes how to set up and run the practical sessions.

 - [Download the practical session archive](https://drive.google.com/file/d/1gPVdtHJ2wpDviZiHR7Yx4efSs1kaRg3A/view?usp=sharing) and save it in `Documents` (if you prefer to use another folder, just replace `Documents` by the path to your folder in the following).